wfailla/un-orchestrator/NFs/native/README.md

 instantiate the native function in your running environment.

-Each native NF will use different capabilities (e.g., `iptables`, `ebtables`, specific hw accelerator, other scripts or executables, etc.) that must be specified in the `dependencies` attribute of the appropriate entry in the name resolver configuration file.
+Each native NF will use different capabilities (e.g., `iptables`, `ebtables`, specific hw accelerators, other scripts or executables, etc.) that must be specified in the `dependencies` attribute of the appropriate entry in the name resolver configuration file.